The Office (American TV series): Cultural impact

 On an episode of The Daily Show, Republican presidential candidate John McCain, reportedly a devoted fan of the show, jokingly told Jon Stewart he might take Dwight Schrute as his running mate.
 Rainn Wilson later accepted on Dwight Schrute's behalf while on The Tonight Show with Jay Leno.
 After the airing of "Garage Sale," where the character of Michael Scott decides to move to Colorado, Colorado governor John Hickenlooper issued a press release appointing Scott to the position of director of paper distribution in the Department of Natural Resources.

 The show is often paid tribute by the band Relient K. Frontman Matt Thiessen is a fan of The Office, and during concerts will often perform a self-described "love song" about the series, titled "The Ballad of Dunder Mifflin," followed by him and the band playing the show's opening theme.

 A parody musical, titled The Office!
 A Musical Parody, written by Bob McSmith, Tobly McSmith, and Assaf Gleizner, began performances at The Jerry Orbach Theatre on September 24, 2018, with an official opening on October 3, 2018.
 The show temporarily closed due to the COVID-19 pandemic, and resumed performances on April 9, 2021, becoming the first New York City stage musical to reopen following the pandemic.
 Cast members Jenna Fischer and Angela Kinsey attended a performance in May 2022.

+Multiple scenes from The Office have served as the basis for Internet memes.
+Examples include a meme based on Michael exclaiming "No, god!
+No, God, please, no!
+No!
+No!
+Noooo!" upon seeing Toby in the season 5 episode "Frame Toby" and a meme called "They're the Same Picture" based on a quote by Pam in the season 7 finale "Search Committee".